flume/enthistory/README.md

 To track which users are making which changes to your tables, you can supply the `enthistory.NewExtension()` function with the `enthistory.WithUpdatedBy()` Option.
 You choose your key name (string) and you can set either `enthistory.ValueTypeInt` (int) or `enthistory.ValueTypeString` (string) for the type of the value.
 This value would need to get populated in the context using
 `context.WithValue()`.
-You can leave out entirely if you don't plan on using this feature.
+You can leave it out entirely if you don't plan on using this feature.

 ```go
 // context.WithValue(ctx, "userId", 5)